Scientists detect radio pulses billions of light years from Earth

 Discover Scholars Astronomy at the Massachusetts Institute of Technology, and other astronomical research centers, a strange, persistent radio signal from a distant galaxy appears to flash with surprising regularity.
 The signal is classified as a fast radio burst (FRB), a very strong burst of radio waves of unknown astrophysical origin, typically lasting for a few milliseconds at most.

-However, this new signal lasts for up to three seconds, about a thousand times longer than the average FRB, and is among the longest-lived signals so far.
+However, this new signal lasts for up to three seconds, regarding a thousand times longer than the average FRB, and is among the longest-lived signals so far.
 Within this window, the team detected bursts of radio waves that repeat every 0.2 seconds with a distinct periodic pattern, similar to a heartbeat, according to their findings. the study published July 13 in the journal Nature.

 Since the discovery of the first fast radio burst in 2007, hundreds of similar radio flashes have been observed across the universe, most recently by the Canadian Hydrogen Intensity Mapping Experiment, or CHIME, and the last by a radio telescope that measures interferometry, consisting of four large parabolic reflectors.
 CHIME constantly monitors the sky as the Earth rotates, and is designed to capture radio waves emitted by hydrogen in the very early stages of the universe’s life.
 The telescope also happens to be sensitive to fast radio bursts, and since it began observing the sky in 2018, it has discovered telescope Hundreds of fast radio bursts emanating from different parts of the sky.